Calming the Waters

 One of Jim’s first bay litigations involved the Wallisville Reservoir.
 The fight over constructing a dam where the Trinity River meets Trinity Bay had been raging since the early ‘70s.
 The dam was intended to create a reservoir that would be a companion freshwater source, along with Lake Livingston, to serve the booming population of Houston.
 Our crew shot what would have been lost by these moves, and what eventually replaced the dam in the Army Corp of Engineers plans.

-Jim first joined co-litigants Sierra Club, Houston Audubon, The Environmental Defense Fund, Houston Sportsman’s Club, and The Texas Shrimp Association to save 19,000 acres of swamps and wetlands and protect freshwater inflows into Trinity Bay.
+The dam was first addressed by the Sierra Club, Houston Audubon, The Environmental Defense Fund, Houston Sportsman’s Club, and The Texas Shrimp Association to save 19,700 acres of swamps and wetlands and protect freshwater inflows into Trinity Bay.

-He filed an injunction in 1973 that successfully stopped the reservoir’s construction.
-But in 1979, a behind-the-scenes lobbying effort exempted the project from its environmental impact statement, and in 1986 it was all back in court.
+An iniltilal injunction in 1973 successfully stopped the reservoir’s construction.
+But in 1979, a behind-the-scenes lobbying effort exempted the project from its environmental impact statement, and in 1986 it was all back in court, this time with Jim Balckburn involved with attorney Ray Berry as lead before Judge Bue.

 • Slide title